NEUBIAS/training-resources/_modules/script_variables.md

 prerequisites:
  - "[Running a script](../script_run)"
 objectives:
-  - "Variables name, value, type, and storage"
+  - "Understand difference between variable name, value, type, and storage"
   - "How to use variables in functions"
 motivation: |
   A variable is an essential concept in programming, it allows to structure and generalize a script/program.
-  A variable stores a value, e.g. a numeric or string value, that can be used and changed at several occasions in a script.
+  A variable stores in memory a value, e.g. a numeric or string value, that can be used and changed at several occasions in a script.

 concept_map: >
   graph TD
     V("Variable") --> |has|Name("Symbolic name")
     V --> |has|Type("Type")

     V --> |has|Value("Value")
     V --> |is| Stored("Stored in memory")
     Value --> |can| Change
+    Type --> |can| Change

 figure: /figures/script_variables.png
 figure_legend: Variables are containers specific for an information type.
 Variable names do not contain spaces, should explain their purpose, should be consistent throughout your code, and should adhere to a naming convention.